laurentpayot/minidenticons/README.md

 ### Using the `identicon-svg` custom element

 Import the `identicon-svg` custom element from the `minidenticons.min.js` file.
-This file can be located in a CDN (example below) or copied in any directory of your website (for better performance, since you don’t have to connect to the CDN).
+This file can be located in a CDN (example below) or copied in any directory of your website (for better performance and to be GDPR compliant, since you don’t have to connect to a third party server).

 ```html
 <script type="module">